 I believe all of us must take action, as communities and as individuals, to help preserve lives and create opportunities.
 Swim lessons need to be accessible and affordable, and we should all do our part to help youth navigate aquatic spaces comfortably and safely.
 Furthermore, young people from underrepresented communities need to be exposed to and welcomed into water sports, activities, and careers.
-They must feel like they belong.
+They must feel like they belong, and we must deworm ourselves from parasitic stereotypes and ideologies that have hindered our greater presence in aquatics.
 If we-as individuals and partnering organizations-come together, we can create diversity on deck!